chiraglulla/golang-miniprojects/README.md

 # url-shortner
-A simple HRML link parser written in Golang.
+A simple HTML link parser written in Golang.